algorandfoundation/algorand-python-testing/docs/index.md

 ### Next steps

-To dig deeper into the capabilities of `algopy-testing`, continue with the following sections.
+To dig deeper into the capabilities of `algorand-python-testing`, continue with the following sections.

 ```{toctree}
 ---